a2hill/quartz-recipes/content/Beef Wellington.md

 # Description
 This is the ultimate beef wellington recipe.
 It's perfect for special occasions like Christmas dinner and is sure to impress your guests.

+# Notes
+> [!summary]+ Thanksgiving 2023
+> Wellington.
+Don't roll so much side to side (you'll have extra as it is), and don't roll so much long because you'll want a thicker puff so that it doesn't lose structure, probably don't need all of the mushroom

 ---

 # Ingredients